ServiceNow/azimuth/docs/docs/user-guide/index.md

 The top banner contains useful information and links.

 * The **project name** from the config file is shown.
-* A dropdown :material-arrow-down-drop-circle-outline: allows to select the different pipelines defined in the config.
-It also allows to select no pipelines.
+* A dropdown :material-arrow-down-drop-circle-outline: allows you to select the different pipelines defined in the config.
+It also allows you to select no pipelines.
-* The [**settings**](settings.md) :gear: allow to enable/disable different analyses.
+* The [**settings**](settings.md) :gear: allow you to enable/disable different analyses.
 * A link to the support Slack channel and to the documentation is available in the help
   :material-help-circle: option.